amroczeK/pokemon-nestjs-ts/README.md

 $ docker compose up -d
 ```

+## Swagger
+You can interact with the API's through the Swagger UI hosted on http://localhost:3000/api

 ## Running the NestJS application locally outside of Docker environment

 If you want to run the application locally in development/watch mode, follow these steps: